dialoguewise/dialoguewise-demo/README.md

 * Editing your content is a breeze and seamless.
 Also, since your content is delivered via API, you don't need to store your content or redeploy your apps.
 * You can have pilot versions of your content.
 This allows you to test new contents on your test environments and promote them to production when you are ready.

-Now let's look at an example that can give you a better understanding of Dialogue Wise.
+Let's look at an example that can give you a better understanding of Dialogue Wise.
 Let's say you have the following content on your website or mobile app:

 ```
 This is a car.